-The British Copyright Council (BCC) is an association of bodies representing those who create, hold interests or manage rights in literary, dramatic, musical and artistic works, films, sound recordings, broadcasts and other material in which rights of copyright, or related rights, subsist under the United Kingdom's copyright law (Copyright, Designs and Patents Act 1988 as amended) and those who perform such works
+The British Copyright Council (BCC) is a membership organisation representing those who create, hold interests or manage rights in literary, dramatic, musical and artistic works, films, sound recordings, broadcasts and other material in which rights of copyright, or related rights, subsist under the United Kingdom's copyright law (Copyright, Designs and Patents Act 1988 as amended) and those who perform such works.

-Founded in 1965 and incorporated in 2007, the British Copyright Council is a not-for-profit organisation that provides a unique forum for its members to discuss, and to identify common ground as to, copyright law and related issues at UK, European and International levels.
+Founded in 1965 and incorporated in 2007, the British Copyright Council is a not-for-profit organisation that provides a forum for members to discuss and to identify common ground concerning copyright law and related issues at UK, European and international levels.
 The BCC is independent, receives no government funding and is the only organisation of its kind in the UK.

-Copyright and related rights provide creators and performers with a means of earning a living, as well as being an important tool for those at the business end of the creative and cultural industries.
-The BCC's members are organisations representing all categories of rights holders, including professional associations, industry bodies and trade unions which together represent hundreds of thousands of authors, creators, performers, publishers and producers.
-These rights holders also include many individual freelancers, sole traders and SMEs as well as larger corporations within the creative and cultural industries.
-Its members also include collective management organisations which represent rights holders and which enable access to works of creativity.
+Copyright and related rights enable creators and performers to earn a living, as well as playing a vital role in sustaining businesses in the creative industries.
+The BCC's members are organisations representing all categories of rights holders, including professional associations, industry bodies and trade unions, which together represent hundreds of thousands of authors, creators, performers, publishers and producers.
+This community of rights holders comprises many individual freelancers, sole traders and SMEs as well as larger corporations within the creative and cultural industries.
+BCC members also include collective management organisations which represent rights holders and facilitate access to works of creativity.

-The BCC's role is to inform and represent its members and to promote the effectiveness of and respect for, copyright.
+The BCC's role is to inform and represent its members, and to promote the effectiveness of, and respect for, copyright.
 In the UK, the BCC is consulted by Government departments, agencies and regulators.
 It also follows copyright developments in the European Union and is an NGO Observer Member of the World Intellectual Property Organisation (WIPO).

-Within the BCC, members are encouraged to review and debate proposals for legislative change in the field of copyright and related rights.
+Within the BCC, members are encouraged to review and debate proposals for legislative change.
 Discussions on specific issues take place either in the full Council or in delegated Working Groups.
-From such discussion the Council's views are developed and further member consultation takes place before a final position, statement or response is agreed and approved.
+From such discussion the Council's views are developed and further member consultation takes place before a final position, statement or response is approved.

-The BCC responds to relevant proposals or consultations initiated by Governments at local, regional and international level.
-However, it also responds to papers on copyright and related rights produced by other interest groups and is pro-active in making recommendations and urging action on these by Government and other policymakers.
+The BCC responds to relevant proposals or consultations initiated by governments at local, regional and international level.
+However, it also responds to papers on copyright and related rights produced by other interest groups and is proactive in making recommendations and urging action on these by Government and other policymakers.